Rdelux/Udacity-Project-Submission/Term-2_Projects/Project_1_EKF/README.md

 ### Results
-The final RMSE values are [0.0973, 0.0855, 0.4513, 0.4399] for [px,py,vx,vy], which is smaller than the target accuracy of [.11, .11, 0.52, 0.52], therefore the result of the EKF implementation is satisfactory.
+The final RMSE values for Dataset #1 are [0.0973, 0.0855, 0.4513, 0.4399] for [px,py,vx,vy], which is smaller than the target accuracy of [.11, .11, 0.52, 0.52], therefore the result of the EKF implementation is satisfactory.
 A sample of the state estimate vector and the uncertainty covariance matrix output is shown below:

+![alt text][image2]

+The simulation result is shown below:

+![alt text][image3]

+Note that the LiDAR measure is shown in red, the RaDAR measurement is shown in blue and the EKF output is shown in green:

+![alt text][image4]